Choosing Your Wedding Music

-General processional: This is the song your wedding party (if you’re having one) walks out to - the bridesmaids, groomsmen, parents, grandparents, flower girl, ring bearer, and anyone else who walks out ahead of you.
-I think it works best to pick something slow that flows well into the bridal/couple’s march.
-If you have a very large wedding party, you might want to have two songs, one for your parents and grandparents and another for the bridesmaids/groomsmen.
+General processional: This is the song your wedding party walks out to (parents, friends, siblings, little flower/ring people - whoever is dressing up and processing out before you!).
+I think it works best to pick something slow that flows well into the bridal/groom’s/couple’s march.
+If you have a very large wedding party, you might want to have two songs, such as one song for your parents and grandparents and another for the attendants and/or children.

 Small wedding alternative: If you have a very small wedding party, you might not want a separate processional song at all, but rather one song for both wedding party and bride(s) and/or groom(s).

 Bridal/groom’s/couple’s march: This is the most important song in the ceremony, because it’s the one that plays while either one or both of you walk down the aisle!
-I think it works best if it’s on the slower side, but the most important thing is that you love it!
-Many people go for the traditional "Canon in D", but just as many if not more of the couples I work with pick a cover song with or without vocals, or a Celtic song or tune.
+I think it works best if it’s on the slower side, but the most important thing is that you love it.
+Many people go for the traditional "Canon in D", but just as many (if not more) of the couples I work with pick a cover song with or without vocals, or a Celtic song or tune.

-Recessional: This is the song that starts either after your officiant announces you or as you have your first kiss as a married pair, that then continues to play while you and your wedding party all exit.
-It's best if it's something upbeat, happy and joyful - something that says, “Yay, now we’re married, let’s party!”
-If you’re going all standard classical for the ceremony, this is a good time to slip in a well-known cover song to help transition into the reception.
+Recessional: This is the song that starts after your officiant declares you officially married or as you share your first kiss.
+It continues to play while you and your wedding party all exit.
+It's best if it's something upbeat, happy and joyful - something that says, “Yay, we’re married, now let’s party!”
+If you’re going all traditional classical for the ceremony, this is a good time to slip in a well-known cover song to help transition into the reception.

 Small wedding alternative: If you're having a very small wedding with just parents and a few close friends, following your ceremony with your first dance might work even better than having a standard recessional.